rahulpoluri/lutend/development.md

 # Run backend, database, and Redis in Docker
 docker compose up -d backend db redis

-# Run frontend locally with PNPM
+# Run admin dashboard locally with PNPM
-pnpm dev:web
+pnpm dev:admin
 ```

-This is useful when you're only working on the frontend and don't need to modify backend code.
+This is useful when you're only working on the admin dashboard and don't need to modify backend code.

 ### Working with Shared Packages